ucdavisdatalab/workshop_intermediate_python/_sources/chapters/05_viz.md

 [hex]: https://en.wikipedia.org/wiki/Hexadecimal
 [mpl-colors]: https://matplotlib.org/stable/tutorials/colors/colors.html

-To explicitly set the color of the points in a call to `.scatter`, use the `c` parameter.
+To explicitly set the color of the points in a call to `.scatter`, use the `color` parameter.
 In {numref}`flipper-bill`, Adelie orange is approximately `#fe8700`, Chinstrap purple is approximately `#9a27ef`, and Gentoo teal is approximately `#098b8b`.
 The points are slightly transparent, so it's also a good idea to append `c0` to each color code to set 75% opacity.
 You can add the color codes to the groups dictionary:

 ```{code-cell}
 fig, ax = plt.subplots(layout = "constrained")